patriacaelum/polkadots/README.md

   keyboard is faster.
 - [python][python] is used to switch backgrounds.
 I am also mostly a python developer.
-  - [pillow] is the python imaging library, and required to format the background images.
+  - [pillow][python-pillow] is an python imaging library, and required to format the background images.
 - [zsh][zsh] is my shell of choice.
   - [p10k][zsh-p10k] is a very nice zsh theme.
   - [zsh-autosuggestions][zsh-autosuggestions]